-In this Mini Pack, you'll find five Common Core aligned lessons for teaching students how to have effective discussions.
-The first two are mini lessons that lead up to the full discussion connections lessons.
+In this Mini Pack, you'll find five Common Core aligned lessons for teaching students how to have effective discussions The first two are mini lessons that lead up to the full discussion connections lessons.
 I've included teaching suggestions and thumbnails of the printables that go with each lesson.
 I also included black and white versions of the color task cards.
 Print only what you need for your class.

-These lessons can be adapted for a wide range of grade levels; you know best which activities your students need so modify the lessons as needed.
-Primary students will benefit from the first few lessons, but would be frustrated by the complexity of the last two.
-I've written the suggested grade levels for each lesson next to its title.
-Feel free to try the others with your class, but be aware that the lessons may be more challenging than you would imagine!
+These lessons can be adapted for a wide range of grade levels; you know best which acy your students need so modify the lessons as needed.
+Primary students will benefit few lessons, but would be frustrated by the complexity of the last two.
+I've w suggested grade levels for each lesson next to its title.
+Feel free to try the other but be aware that the lessons may be more challenging than you woul

-Suggested Lesson Sequence and Grade Levels Mini Lessons to Introduce Discussion
+Suggested Lesson Sequence and Grade Levels Mini Lessons to Introduce Discussion at Discussion?

-- 1. What Makes a Great Discussion?
-(K-8) - 2.
-Establishing Discussion Guidelines (K-8)
+- What Makes a Great Discussion?
+2. Establishing Discussion Guidelines

+- Complete Discussion Connection Lessons

+- Kid Connections (K-5)

+- Paper Chain Connect